 - You don’t need to wear Indian clothing – see more below!

-- Younger Indians are just as likely to be sporting t-shirts and skinny jeans than traditional Indian dress.
-It all depends on where you are!
+- Younger and city-dwelling Indians are just as likely to be sporting t-shirts and skinny jeans than traditional Indian dress.
+It all depends on where you are.

-- You don’t have to wear elephant pants.
+- You don’t have to wear elephant or harem pants.
 India is loved as a hippy, backpacking destination but it is perfectly possible to travel here and look smart, too!

-- You can wear jewellery – just maybe leave your diamond collection / family jewels at home.
-Many Indians wear a lot of jewellery, so don’t be afraid to get some local jewellery for yourself, too (negotiate!).
+- You can wear jewellery -maybe leave your diamond collection / family jewels at home 😉 but many Indians wear a lot of jewellery, so don’t be afraid to get some local jewellery for yourself, too (negotiate!).

-For my first solo trip to India, I followed the advice that wearing local clothing would earn me more respect and be safer as a solo female traveller.
-I headed out shopping and got myself a few kurtas (tunic style long tops with splits below the waist – they vary in length from just below the bum to below the knee), as well as a custom made salwaar kameez.
+For my first solo trips to India, I followed the advice that wearing local clothing would earn me more respect and be safer as a solo female traveller.
+I headed out shopping and got myself a few kurtas (tunic style long tops with splits below the waist – they vary in length from waist length to below the knee), as well as a custom made salwaar kameez.

 All of this was great fun and very inexpensive, but I found myself attracting plenty of attention and comments for my Indian-style attire, particularly in the big cities.
 I found myself wondering: Would I just have blended in better if I had been wearing western clothes?

-- Some parts of India are more conservative than others – e.g. Uttar Pradesh & Rajasthan are more traditional than Maharashtra, so local clothing as above for rural India can be helpful.
+- Some parts of India are more conservative than others – e.g. Uttar Pradesh & Rajasthan are more traditional than Maharashtra, so local clothing as above for rural India can be helpful, especially if you’re going off the beaten path.

 - If in doubt: Look at what the local women of your age around you are wearing and use that as a barometer.
-In general, Sarees are the preserve of married, Indian women, and we don’t recommend wearing them out and about on your travels for visitors unless you are invited to wear one to a special occasion or event (such as a wedding).
-Buying one as a souvenir is of course fine!
+In general, Sarees are the worn by married, Indian women, or for special occasions – and I don’t recommend wearing them out and about on your travels unless you are invited to wear one to a special occasion or event (such as a wedding) to avoid cultural appropriation.
+If you are gifted one or want to buy one as a souvenir, that’s fine!

 What to Wear in India: The Essentials

-- Sunglasses – not only for keeping the sun out, but great for avoiding any stares or would be Romeo’s.
-We love ethical brand Pala Eyewear.
+- Sunglasses – not only for keeping the sun out, but great for avoiding any stares from would be Romeo’s.
+I love ethical brand Pala Eyewear.

 - Scarves, Scarves, Scarves.
-Drape them across your chest, backwards like a dupatta (Indian Style), wrap them over your head in the heat, or around your shoulders to keep warm in AC.
+Drape them across your chest, backwards like a dupatta (Indian Style), wrap them over your head in the heat, as a sarong on the beach, or around your shoulders to keep warm in AC.
 You will find so many uses for your scarf!
 We recommend 1 x Thin / light Linen, Cotton or Hemp Scarf and 1 x Thicker Shawl (which you can also use a blanket on AC trains etc)

 - Tunic tops / loose shirts or blouses – we love this one and this one